juneu777/Spotify_Wrapped/README.md

 # Spotify Wrapped Android App

-An Android app that lets users sign in, connect to Spotify, generate a "wrapped" summary of their listening taste, and view recommended artists based on their Spotify history.
+An Android app that lets users sign in, connect to Spotify, generate a simple wrapped summary of their listening taste, and view recommended artists based on their Spotify history.

 The app uses Firebase for account management and saved wrapped data, then calls the Spotify Web API to retrieve top artists, top tracks, and related artist recommendations.